AlMon/Book-Notes/The Pragmatic Programmer/Chapter 2 - A Pragmatic Approach/Readme.md

-# Chapter II - A Pragmatic Approach:
+# Chapter 2 - A Pragmatic Approach:

 - Good design is easier to change than bad design.
 - A thing is well designed if it adapts to the people who use it.